AdrianInsua/platform/packages/store/README.md

 > Note that we're also using a Redux middleware from the community here:
 > [redux-logger](https://www.npmjs.com/package/redux-logger).
 This is just to show
-> off that `ngredux-store` is indeed compatible with Redux middlewares as you
+> off that `@adrian.insua/ngredux-store` is indeed compatible with Redux middlewares as you
 > might expect.
 >
 > Note that to use it, you'll need to install it with `npm install --save redux-logger`